 We will travel to scenic Lake Clark National Park to be in the bear's world where we will watch and photograph them as they chase salmon, dig for clams in the mud flats, feed on sedge grasses in the meadows, play, and possibly see little cubs.

 Additional optional activities and opportunities include fishing and photographing the lush landscape of inactive volcanoes and beaches.

 We will meet in Soldotna, Alaska on the evening of August 30 for a meet and greet before we fly to Lake Clark National Park the next morning.
 A small aircraft will take us on our hour-long flight to Lake Clark National Park on the morning of August 31.
 Once in Lake Clark, we will stay at a comfortable lodge right on the coast of Cook Inlet, complete with warm, home-cooked meals at every meal.
 This location is in the center of bear activity with bears sometimes even walking through the property.

 The field adventure begins right away with a professional bear guide.
 Field outings to find bears will involve some walking, but most trips are on a trailer pulled by an ATV.
 We will fly back to Soldotna on the morning of September 3.
-We recommend booking your flight home on September 4 in case of any weather-related delays.
+We recommend booking your flight home on September 4 in case of any weather-related delays and due to the drive back to Anchorage.
 Or extend your stay in Alaska; I am happy to share some ideas for places to see.